Did you search for 'low acid coffee' on Google because, unfortunately, regular coffee doesn't really agree with your stomach?

 Coffee Roast Profile

-The coffee roasting process is one of the most significant aspects to coffee acidity.
+The coffee roasting process is one of the most significant aspects of coffee acidity.
 Simply put, the length of time the coffee is roasted for plays a vital role in how high or low in acidity a given coffee produces.

 This is an important learning and factor when you're choosing where to buy your coffee online.
-It means you can carefully filter through your speciality coffee roaster to find the right coffee roast type to suit your preferences.

 Altitude, Processing Methods